Have you ever heard of a Philippine real estate investment trust (REIT)? Here’s a guide on what they are and how they work.

 2) How do REITs work?

 There are various types of rates that earn money in different ways.
-Generally, there are eight types of REITs:
+These income-generating properties are classified based on the industry they serve.
+Generally, there are eight types of REITs that can buff up your investment portfolio.

-- Retail REITs: Those invested for establishments like shopping malls and freestanding retail.
+Those invested in establishments like shopping malls and freestanding retail.

-- Residential REITs: Those companies that manage residential properties like house and lots, condominiums, dormitories, and apartments.
+Those companies that as property manager for residential properties like house and lots, condominiums, dormitories, and apartments.

-- Healthcare REITs: These are REITs invested in building infrastructures like hospitals, nursing facilities, medical centers, and even retirement homes.
+These REITs finance infrastructures like hospitals, nursing facilities, medical centers, and even retirement homes.

-- Office REITs: These REITs often focus on office buildings rented out to long-term tenants, such as business process outsourcing (BPO) companies and government offices.
+These REITs often focus on commercial properties in prime locations or office buildings rented out to long-term tenants.
+Their main clients are businesses such as process outsourcing (BPO) companies and government offices.

 3) How do I earn from REITs?

 In the Philippines, REITs mostly earn from leasing properties.
-When the company makes a profit from rent, they are distributed to investors in the form of dividends.
+When the company makes a profit from rental income, they distribute dividends to their investors.

 4) Where are REITs traded?

-Like stocks, REITs are traded in the securities exchanges.
-In the Philippines, these are sold on the Philippine Stock Exchange.
+Like stocks, investors trade REITs in the securities exchanges.
+In the Philippines, these transactions happen on the Philippine Stock Exchange.

 5) Are REITs like stocks?

-REITs are like stocks are alike in the way they are both traded and the platform they use.
+REITs are like stocks in the way they are traded and the platform they use.
 Like stocks, REITs are also highly liquid.
-But unlike stocks, REITs (as its name suggests) are limited to the real estate sector.
-Unlike stocks, REITs are generally required to pay dividends—something that stocks sometimes do not provide.
+But unlike stocks, REITs (as its name suggests) only represent the real estate sector.
+Unlike stocks, the law generally requires REITs to pay dividends—something that stocks sometimes do not provide.

 6) Are REITs for long-term or short-term?